Skip to content

 Multiple DCCs, one endpoint

 Start any number of DCC servers — the first one wins the gateway port.
-Agents always connect to http://localhost:9765/mcp and see every backend's tools in a single tools/list, namespaced by instance. list_dcc_instances / connect_to_dcc are available when an agent wants a direct, un-proxied session.
+Agents connect to http://localhost:9765/mcp, call search_tools to discover backend capabilities, then describe_tool / call_tool to use one capability.
+Reading the gateway://instances MCP resource yields each backend's mcp_url directly when an agent wants a direct, un-proxied session.

 Skills-First + gateway